bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

         return resultList

-Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs or multinode task invocation (see Section [par:other_decorators]), the @implement decorator must be always on top of the decorators stack, followed by the
+Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs or multinode task invocation (see :ref:`Other task types`), the @implement decorator must be always on top of the decorators stack, followed by the
 @constraint decorator, then the
 @binary/\ @ompss/\ @mpi/\ @compss/\ @multinode